jenmcgrath01/all_pairing/README.md

 All Pairing config

 Commit #1 for squash/merge flow.
-Commit #2:  For squah Merge.
+Commit #2:  For squash Merge.
+Commit #3 fixed spelling on squash.